 Chemical & Petrochemical Static Earthing

-The chemical and petrochemical sectors transport, handle and process a wide range of flammable products.
+The Chemical & Petrochemical sectors transport, handle and process a wide range of flammable products.

 Supply chain activities that require the transfer of chemicals to and from road tankers and railcars; filling, mixing and blending operations that utilise vessels, drums or IBCs, and small scale operations like the dispensing of solvents from safety cans generate hazardous levels of electrostatic voltage.